de-wiring/containerspec/tests/example-tests/README.md

 ## Container

-`start_example_containers.sh` takes the above images and start containers with parameters and links them together.
+`start_example_containers.sh` takes the above images, starts containers with parameters and links them together.
 This script can be run multiple times, it will kill running containers with same names before starting them.

-This is not a functional application but serves only as a base for demonstrating the container spec
+This is not a functional application but serves only as a base for demonstrating container spec
 capabilities:

 ```bash